humandavey/KnockbackFFA/readme.md

-# Template [humandavey]
+# KnockbackFFA [humandavey]

-This is a template project for spigot plugins
+This is a cool KnockbackFFA plugin

 ## Features

-- Useful methods in `Util` class
-- `ItemBuilder` class for easy item creation
-- Entire menu system as well as paged menus
-- Command handler with easy tab completion
+Coming soon

 ## Support